 All surface water works (except pumps less than 200mm) need to have telemetry installed by the regional roll-out date.

-Following a competitive procurement process, the Department has engaged Eagle.io to develop a data acquisition service (DAS).
-This is the system that will collect water take data from water users with telemetry.
+Following a competitive procurement process, the department engaged eagle.io to develop a data acquisition service (DAS) to collect water data from water users with telemetry.

-Data collected by the DAS will assist the Natural Resources Access Regulator, WaterNSW and the Department of Planning, Industry and Environment undertake compliance and enforcement, billing and other water management activities.
+Data collected by the DAS will assist the Natural Resources Access Regulator, WaterNSW and the department to undertake compliance and enforcement, billing and other water management activities.